-Section 144 of the Criminal Procedure Code is a technical tool to maintain security and peace in the society.
+Section 144 of the Criminal Procedure Code is a technical tool to maintain security and peace in society.
 Section 144 of CrPC is imposed in urgent cases of apprehended danger of nuisance or disturbance in peace.

 Section 144 of CrPC Explained

 It is frequently in the news.
 Let us look at some leading questions and confusion related to section 144 of CrPC.

 1. What is the power of Section 144 of CrPC?

 Section 144 of the Criminal Procedure Code, 1973 provides power to the Executive Magistrate, District Magistrate, or Sub Divisional Magistrate of a state or territory to issue a written order prohibiting the assembly of five persons in an area or locality.

 2. What is the reason behind imposing Section 144 CrPC?

 CrPC’s Section 144 is imposed in urgent cases where there is sufficient ground for proceeding, and immediate action is required.
 Section 144 of CrPC usually prohibits public gathering.